amanverma2009/Cybersecurity-PPT/README.md

 ## Step 1:
 Upload file.
 ## Step 2:
-One powerpoint presentation would be selected.
+One PowerPoint presentation will be selected.
 ## Step 3:
 Further topics would be discussed and added accordingly.
 ## Step 4: